Burnt Island Lighthouse

 Burnt Island Light Station, Boothbay Harbor, Maine

-Come learn about Burnt Island’s history, visit its working lighthouse, explore its five-acre island, and/or participate in professional development training.
 Approximately one mile from the port of Boothbay Harbor, this historic site is an exceptional educational and recreational facility for teachers, school children, summer visitors and boaters.
-Burnt Island can only be reached by boat.
+Come learn about Burnt Island’s history, visit its working lighthouse, meet former keepers, and explore its five-acre island.
+Burnt Island can only be reached by boat or kayak.

-Historic Information — On the National Register of Historic Places, Burnt Island’s rich history began in 1821 when Keeper Joshua B. Cushing lit the lighthouses’ lamps for the very first time.
-Visit the Burnt Island Programs page for more information about its historic past.
+Historic Information — On the National Register of Historic Places, Burnt Island’s rich history began in 1821 when Keeper Joshua B. Cushing lit the lighthouse’s lamps for the very first time.
+Visit the Burnt Island Programs and History page for more information about its historic past.

 Professional Development Workshops — There will be no workshops during 2022.
 Stay tuned for details.